POEMMA-Balloon with Radio: A multi-messenger, multi-detector balloon payload: Introduction

 Ground-based observatories such as the Pierre Auger Observatory \cite{PierreAuger:2015eyc} and the Telescope Array \cite{TelescopeArray:2008toq} have measured the spectra and composition of ultra‑high‑energy cosmic rays (UHECRs, $E\gtrsim1\,$EeV) with high precision and have begun to reveal arrival‑direction anisotropies~\cite{PierreAuger:2017pzq,TelescopeArray:2014tsd}.
 Despite these advances, the sources, cosmological evolution, and acceleration mechanisms of the highest‑energy particles remain unresolved.
 The community roadmap, developed in the context of the Snowmass 2021 decadal survey, emphasizes that answering these questions requires two complementary classes of next‑generation instruments -- detectors that deliver high‑precision shower and composition measurements, and detectors that maximize exposure at the highest energies \cite{Coleman:2022abf}.

 Observing the atmosphere from above substantially increases exposure and enables near–full‑sky coverage.
 Satellite missions such as the proposed Probe Of Extreme Multi ‑ Messenger Astrophysics (POEMMA) and Multi-Messenger Extreme Universe Space Observatory (M-EUSO), the latest proposal of the Joint Exploratory Missions for Extreme Universe Space Observatory (JEM-EUSO) collaboration, follow this strategy to enhance sensitivity to both UHECRs and upward‑going air showers induced by neutrino interactions \cite{POEMMA:2020ykm,Plebaniak:2025ayq}.
-Stratospheric balloon payloads provide a cost‑effective, lower‑risk intermediate step: they increase the technology readiness of critical subsystems, validate detection techniques in a near‑space environment, and deliver on‑sky measurements that directly inform space‑mission design.
+Stratospheric balloon payloads bridge ground-based and space-based observation: they allow critical subsystems to be exercised in a near-space environment and yield in-situ measurements that directly inform space-mission design.

 The POEMMA‑Balloon with Radio (PBR), a part of JEM-EUSO, adopts this pathfinder approach.
 Building on the POEMMA concept and on prior balloon flights (notably EUSO‑SPB1 and EUSO‑SPB2)~\cite{Abdellaoui_2024, Adams:2025owi}, PBR combines a wide field-of-view Schmidt telescope (\autoref{subsec:optics}) with a hybrid optical focal surface (\autoref{subsec:FS}), a radio instrument (\autoref{subsec:RI}), and a $\gamma$/X-ray detector (\autoref{subsec:XGamma}) to obtain simultaneous complementary measurements of extensive air showers (EAS).
 The Fluorescence Camera (FC) images UV fluorescence with a 9216‑pixel multi‑anode PMT array sampled at 1\,$\mu$s; the Cherenkov Camera (CC) employs a 2048‑pixel SiPM design with nanosecond‑scale sampling to capture fast Cherenkov pulses.
-The Radio Instrument (RI) is optimized for 60–600\,MHz and provides an independent measurement channel that complements the optical data.
+The Radio Instrument (RI) is optimized for 60–500\,MHz and provides an independent measurement channel that complements the optical data.
+The $\gamma$/X-ray detector monitors high-energy photon emission starting from \unit[15]{keV}, probing the early stage of shower development.